This is the ‘Before’ pic of my car. I took this pic last July, and will take new ones as the MiniShack takes shape.

 Following is my review.

 I’m a web designer/developer and 3D animator by trade.
-Besides that and ham radio, I like filming short movies, taking pictures, shooting guns, brewing homebrew beer, and knitting (it really helps with the blood pressure after dealing with Dallas traffic).
+Besides that and ham radio, I like working out in my shop making things out of wood, taking pictures, shooting guns, learning to play the harmonica, and relearning how to play my guitar.

 I have a very patient wife, 3 grown and outta-tha-house kids, and a Black Mouth Cur rescue by the name of Nella.

 I’ve been interested in ham radio all my life, but only recently found myself in a position to do anything about it.
-I studied with HamTestOnline for about a month and passed all three exams on April 9th, 2016, to earn my Extra license.
+I passed all three exams on April 9th, 2016, to earn my Extra license.
 Today, I got my final callsign, K5HH.

 My intentions are to use this site to chronicle my ham endeavors as a nOOb so that it may be of use to other new hams, and maybe entice non-hams into the hobby.

-So, welcome to K5HH.com, I hope you enjoy.
+So, welcome to K5HH.com, I hope you enjoy it.

 So, for the sake of consistency, I’m trying to come up with a standard set of review criteria for all my reviews.
 I’m thinking of a scale from 0-10 in the following.
 I’m sure this will change over time.